Peter Carey (novelist): Middle career: 1970–1990

 Returning to Australia in 1970, Carey once again did advertising work in Melbourne and Sydney.
 He also kept writing, and gradually broke through with editors, publishing short stories in magazines and newspapers such as Meanjin and Nation Review.
 Most of these were collected in his first book, The Fat Man in History, which appeared in 1974.
 In the same year, Carey moved to Balmain in Sydney to work for Grey Advertising.

 In 1976, Carey moved to Queensland and joined an alternative community named Starlight in Yandina, north of Brisbane, with his new partner, the painter Margot Hutcheson, with whom he lived in the 1970s and 1980s.
 He remained with Grey, writing in Yandina for three weeks, then spending the fourth week at the agency in Sydney.
 It was during this time that he produced most of the stories collected in War Crimes (1979), as well as Bliss (1981), his first published novel.

 Carey started his own advertising agency in 1980, the Sydney-based McSpedden Carey Advertising Consultants, in partnership with Bani McSpedden.
 After many years of separation, Leigh Weetman asked for a divorce in 1980 so that she could remarry and Peter agreed.
 In 1981, he moved to Bellingen in northern New South Wales.
 There he wrote Illywhacker, published in 1985.
 In the same year he married theatre director Alison Summers.
-Illusion, a stage musical Carey wrote with Mike Mullins and composer Martin Armiger, was performed at the 1986 Adelaide Festival of the Arts and a studio cast recording of the musical was nominated for a 1987 ARIA Award (for which Carey as lyricist was nominated).
+Illusion, a stage musical Carey wrote with Mike Mullins and composer Martin Armiger, was performed at the 1986 Adelaide Festival of the Arts and a studio cast recording of the musical was nominated for a 1987 ARIA Award (the nomination included Carey as lyricist).

-The decade—and the Australian phase of Carey's career—culminated with the publication of Oscar and Lucinda (1988), which won the Booker McConnell Prize (as it was then known) and brought the author international recognition.
+The decade — and the Australian phase of Carey's career — culminated with the publication of Oscar and Lucinda (1988), which won the Booker McConnell Prize (as it was then known) and brought the author international recognition.
 Carey explained that the novel was inspired, in part, by his time in Bellingen:

 I was living in Bellingen in the country.
 And the little church was down the road, and they wanted to take it away, zip: and I looked at that landscape and I thought – only 200 years ago this was a landscape that was full of Aboriginal stories.
 So I thought about a moment when that church that I knew, which was being removed from my landscape, might have arrived.
 I wanted it to arrive intact, whole.
 And I thought it would come on a barge.
 And, this is a totally irrational thought, it’s like a dream.
 I wanted this church, a wooden church, just what I saw, a church in that valley, to come along the Bellingen River on a barge gliding like a dream into the landscape.